yangboz/bitcoin-puzzles/README.md

 # bitcoin-puzzles
-The place for all Bitcoin related puzzles!
+The place for Bitcoin related puzzles!

 ## references